radical-cybertools/radical.pilot/docs/source/internals.rst

 .. code-block:: python

 pdesc = rp.PilotDescription()
 pdesc.resource = "local.localhost"
 pdesc.runtime = 5  # minutes
 pdesc.cores = 8
 pdesc.cleanup = False
-        pdesc._config  = {'number_of_workers' : {'StageinWorker'   :  1,
-                                                 'ExecWorker'      :  2,
-                                                 'StageoutWorker'  :  1,
-                                                 'UpdateWorker'    :  1},
-                          'blowup_factor'     : {'Agent'           :  1,
-                                                 'stagein_queue'   :  1,
-                                                 'StageinWorker'   :  1,
-                                                 'schedule_queue'  :  1,
-                                                 'Scheduler'       :  1,
-                                                 'execution_queue' : 10,
-                                                 'ExecWorker'      :  1,
-                                                 'watch_queue'     :  1,
-                                                 'Watcher'         :  1,
-                                                 'stageout_queue'  :  1,
-                                                 'StageoutWorker'  :  1,
-                                                 'update_queue'    :  1,
-                                                 'UpdateWorker'    :  1},
-                          'drop_clones'       : {'Agent'           :  1,
-                                                 'stagein_queue'   :  1,
-                                                 'StageinWorker'   :  1,
-                                                 'schedule_queue'  :  1,
-                                                 'Scheduler'       :  1,
-                                                 'execution_queue' :  1,
-                                                 'ExecWorker'      :  0,
-                                                 'watch_queue'     :  0,
-                                                 'Watcher'         :  0,
-                                                 'stageout_queue'  :  1,
-                                                 'StageoutWorker'  :  1,
-                                                 'update_queue'    :  1,
-                                                 'UpdateWorker'    :  1}}
+pdesc._config = {
+    "number_of_workers": {
+        "StageinWorker": 1,
+        "ExecWorker": 2,
+        "StageoutWorker": 1,
+        "UpdateWorker": 1,
+    },
+    "blowup_factor": {
+        "Agent": 1,
+        "stagein_queue": 1,
+        "StageinWorker": 1,
+        "schedule_queue": 1,
+        "Scheduler": 1,
+        "execution_queue": 10,
+        "ExecWorker": 1,
+        "watch_queue": 1,
+        "Watcher": 1,
+        "stageout_queue": 1,
+        "StageoutWorker": 1,
+        "update_queue": 1,
+        "UpdateWorker": 1,
+    },
+    "drop_clones": {
+        "Agent": 1,
+        "stagein_queue": 1,
+        "StageinWorker": 1,
+        "schedule_queue": 1,
+        "Scheduler": 1,
+        "execution_queue": 1,
+        "ExecWorker": 0,
+        "watch_queue": 0,
+        "Watcher": 0,
+        "stageout_queue": 1,
+        "StageoutWorker": 1,
+        "update_queue": 1,
+        "UpdateWorker": 1,
+    },
+}

 That configuration tunes the concurrency of some components of the pilot (here we use two `ExecWorker` instances to spawn tasks).
 Further, we request that the number of tasks handled by the `ExecWorker` is 'blown up' (multiplied) by 10.
 This will create 9 near-identical tasks for every task which enters that component, and thus the load increases on that specific component, but not on any of the previous ones.
 Finally, we instruct all components but the `ExecWorker`, `watch_queue` and `Watcher` to drop the clones again, so that later components won't see those clones either.
 We thus strain only a specific part of the pilot.

 Setting these parameters requires some understanding of the pilot architecture.
 While in general the application semantics remains unaltered, these parameters do significantly alter resource consumption.
 Also, there do exist invalid combinations which will cause the agent to fail, specifically it will usually be invalid to push updates of cloned tasks to the client module (via MongoDB).

 The pilot profiling (as stored in `agent.prof` in the pilot sandbox) will contain timings for the cloned tasks.
 The task IDs will be based upon the original task IDs, but have an appendix `.clone.0001` etc., depending on the value of the respective blowup factor.
 In general, only one of the blowup-factors should be larger than one (otherwise the number of tasks will grow exponentially, which is probably not what you want).